ray-project/ray/doc/source/autoscaling.rst

 Monitoring cluster status
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The autoscaler also comes with an online dashboard.
-To access the dashboard, which is located on the ray head node on port ``8265``.
+The ray also comes with an online dashboard.
+The dashboard is accessible via HTTP on the head node (by default it listens on ``localhost:8265``).
 To access it locally, you'll need to forward the port to your local machine.
 You can also use the built-in ``ray dashboard`` to do this automatically.

 You can monitor cluster usage and auto-scaling status by tailing the autoscaling
 logs in ``/tmp/ray/session_*/logs/monitor*``.